Skip to content

 • Property Owner's Name - The record should include the owner's name and information.
 The owner is responsible for taxes.

-• Exemptions - The document may include exemptionsapplying to the property.
+• Exemptions - The document may include exemptions applying to the property.
 For example, the Disabled Veteran Exemption applies to veterans with disabilities.

 How Often is Property Tax in Maryland Assessed?

 The Declaration of Rights requires the assessment of all property tax based on fair market value.
 Assessors must follow the regulations set by the Maryland Department of Assessments and Taxation when assessing real property.
 Local assessors in the municipalities, counties, cities, and towns conduct assessments.
-So, for example, the assessors in Baltimore City conduct tax assessments for real properties within Baltimore.
+For example, the assessors in Baltimore City conduct tax assessments for real properties within Baltimore.
 There is no standard process for conducting property tax assessments.
 But there are a few standard processes assessors follow:

-• Notice of Assessment - After valuation, the assessor sends a notice of assessment to the property owner, notifying them of the value and how to appeal the assessment if they disagree.
+• Notice of Assessment - After valuation, the assessor sends a notice of assessment to the property owner, notifying them of the value and explaining how to appeal the assessment if they disagree.

 • Tax Calculation - The local government determines the property taxes owed, and the property owners receive their tax bills.